yi-ge/file-sync/README.md

 ### Start the development and debugging environment

 In the root file directory has `.env` environment variable configuration file, `GO_ENV` development environment value is `development` and production environment value is `production`.

-#### Windows

-Install `xampp` and configure `Zend Debugger`, change `DocumentRoot` and `Directory` in `httpd.conf` file to the absolute path where the `server/php` folder is located.

-Start Apache, MySQL, and go to `http://localhost/phpmyadmin` to create a database named `file_sync`.

-Modify the `.env.example` file in the root directory, and the environment variables in the `server/php/.htaccess.example` file.

-**Note:** In `Windows` platform, `PHP_CLI_SERVER_WORKERS` environment variable is not supported, so please use the recommended latest version of `xampp` or `LAMP`, `LNMP` configuration for development and debugging in `Windows` platform.
-VSCode launch configuration is not applicable to `Windows` platform, do not use F5 to start the debugging environment.

-#### *unix

-Install PHP 5.4+ and MySQL 5.4+, `set_time_limit` needs to be allowed, enable `shmop` extension, configure `Zend Debugger`, and create a database named `file_sync`.

-Refer to the `.env.example` file in the root directory and the `server/php/.env.example` file for detailed environment variable configuration.
-Configure the `.htaccess` file according to the `Use self-hosted server` above.

-Please set the `PHP_CLI_SERVER_WORKERS` environment variable to a value greater than `1` in order to test the working state of PHP in a Multi-threaded environment (relying on PHP CLI version >= 7.4.0, if you are developing with a lower version of PHP, please configure the `LNMP` or `LAMP` environment).

 </p>
 </details>